-We participate in a weekend retreat (in conjunction with the Bay Area’s Jewish Teen Foundations) and seven Sunday meetings from December through June in order to:
+The teens participate in a weekend retreat each November together with the Bay Area’s other Jewish Teen Foundations, and in six Sunday meetings from December through May to:

 By offering the opportunity to learn and enact tikkun olam in a group of peers, The East Bay Jewish Teen Foundation helps ensure that our youth perpetuate Jewish philanthropic values well into the future.

 East Bay program funding this year is provided by The Morton and Amy Friedkin Family Foundation, The Helen and Albert Colen Endowment for Teen Development, the Herbert and Marianne Friedman Family Philanthropic Fund, the Frederick J. Isaac Philanthropic Fund, the Diana Grand Philanthropic Fund, and the Len and Roberta Cohn Family Philanthropic Fund, which are all funds of The Jewish Community Foundation of the East Bay.
 Funding is also provided by: Anne Bakar and Yossi Zadik, Shoresh Foundation, Sue and Gary Schwartzman, the Piser Family, The Terry and Suzan Kramer Foundation, and Dana Cohen.
 Additional grants and contributions are needed to continue this extraordinary program.
 The East Bay Jewish Community Teen Foundation is a program of the Jewish Community Foundation of the East Bay and is part of the larger Youth Philanthropy Initiative of the Jewish Community Endowment Fund of the Jewish Community Federation of San Francisco, the Peninsula, Marin, and Sonoma Counties.
 Support for the larger regional teen philanthropy program is provided by many generous Bay Area funders.